I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

-Is your butterfly stroke letting you down?
-Do you suspect that your butterfly timing is to blame?
-Coordinating the arm pulls and leg kick with the body movement and breathing is key to cutting through the water smoothly and efficiently.
+Is your butterfly stroke timing letting you down?
+Coordinating the arm pulls, and leg kicks with the body movement and breathing is key to cutting through the water smoothly and efficiently.

-Butterfly timing and coordination cycles should contain 2 leg kicks to 1 arm cycle where the first kick occurs when the arms are forward and the second kick when they have pulled back.
-Correct timing and coordination are essential for a smooth easy butterfly stroke.
+Butterfly stroke timing and coordination cycles should contain two leg kicks to one arm cycle where the first kick occurs when the arms are forward and the second kick when they have pulled back.
+Correct timing and coordination are essential for a smooth, easy butterfly stroke.

 FREE EBOOK: all of the technique tips here can be found in my 'Butterfly Stroke Technique' book, along with a couple of bonus drills to help you perfect some essential parts of the stroke.